akshayanrajendran/akshayanrajendran.github.io/_pages/about.md

 🎵 I am also an classical carnatic percussionist (indian music) and a national level quizzer.

 ⚙️ As a creative and determined individual, I am committed to explore and learn more in the domain of science and technology.

+🇯🇵 I'm currently learning Japanese!
+I speak English, Tamil, Hindi and a little bit of Malayalam.

 ##  Book Recommendations 📕 (Fantastic must-reads)